PubInv/covid19-vent-list/README.md

 These three projects are, in our humble opinion, the closest to being actually buildable by a third party.
 We do not believe they are ready to built or manufactured in quantity, and have only had the lightest of testing.
 Furthermore, the COVID-19 disease requires critical care in an ICU; these designs may be excellent for patients with other diseases, such as acute trauma.
 However, some medical professionals have asserted that more features are needed in the case of ARDS, a common complication of COVID-19, and patients may requires ventilation for many days.
 These designs are in a poor state of readiness for multi-day treatment, as far as can be determined.

+[AmboVent](https://1nn0v8ter.rocks/AmboVent-1690-108) A well-tested design by a large team from the Israeli Air Force.
+Definitely one to watch.
+This is the number one low-cost, easily built project since their release of their [plans and code](https://github.com/AmboVent/AmboVent)  on April 2nd!

 [Beatmungsgerät [Respirator]](https://devpost.com/software/diy-beatmungsgerat) - German language site, but appears to be in best state of openness, build reproducibility, monitoring and alarming.
 Reliability testing uncertain.